Ghini/ghini.desktop/doc/building.rst

 Developer's Manual
 ========================

+If you ran the ``devinstall`` installation instructions, you have downloaded the sources, connected to the github repository.
+You are in the ideal situation to start looking into the software, understand how it works, contribute to ghini.desktop's development.

 Helping Ghini development
 --------------------------

-Installing Ghini always includes downloading the sources, connected to the github repository.
-This is so because in our eyes, every user is always potentially also a developer.

 If you want to contribute to Ghini, you can do so in quite a few different ways: